AMMARHAFIZ8/Heart-Attack-Prediction/README.md

-# Assignment for Heart Attack Prediction using Heart.csv data set.
+# Assignment for Heart Attack Prediction using Heart.csv dataset.